ttaubert/octoblog/source/_posts/2015-10-27-full-handshakes-in-tls-13-with-a-single-round-trip.markdown

 **Authentication:** The Diffie-Hellman parameters itself aren't signed anymore, authentication will be a tad more explicit in TLS v1.3.
-The server now sends a `CertificateVerify` message following the certificate that contains a MAC of all handshake message exchanged so far, signed with the certificate's private key.
+The server now sends a `CertificateVerify` message that contains a MAC of all handshake message exchanged so far, signed with the certificate's private key.
 The client then simply verifies the signature with the certificate's public key.

 ## Session Resumption in TLS 1.3

-session ids and tickets have been obsoleted realized through a PSK mode
-PSKs can also be established in previous sessions very much like session tickets key share is only sent to full back to full handshake
+Session resumption via identifiers and tickets will be obsolete in TLS v1.3.
+Both are now realized through a [pre-shared key (PSK) mode](https://tlswg.github.io/tls13-spec/#rfc.section.6.2.3).
+A PSK is established on a previous connection (like a ticket), after the handshake was completed successfully, and can then be presented by the client on the next visit.

-{% img /images/tls13-hs-resumption.png 600 Session Resumption in TLS 1.3 %}
+{% img /images/tls13-hs-resumption.png 600 Session Resumption in TLS v1.3 %}

-PKS identifier is sent as blob, either DB lookup, or encrypted ticket can send multiple identities server replies with selected one

-advantages? less computation but still 1-RTT
+The client sends one or more *PSK identities* that are merely opaque blobs of data.
+They can be database lookup keys (like Session IDs), or self-encrypted and self-authenticated values (like Session Tickets).
+The *KeyShare* extension is sent to enable servers to ignore the PSK and fall back to a full handshake.
+If the server accepts one of the given PSK identities then it replies with the one it selected.

+**Authentication** is omitted, as that was done in the previous handshake when the PSK identity was established.
+An attacker can't impersonate the server if she doesn't know anything about the session to be resumed.

 ## 0-RTT Handshakes in TLS 1.3

-TLS 1.3 will therefore enable 1-RTT handshakes by default, even when connecting to a server the first time.
+TLS v1.3 will therefore enable 1-RTT handshakes by default, even when connecting to a server the first time.
 But can we do even better?
 Let's look at a slightly varied version of the full handshake:

 TODO: remove and just mention

-{% img /images/tls13-hs-zero-rtt1.png 600 Full TLS 1.3 Handshake with ServerConfiguration %}
+{% img /images/tls13-hs-zero-rtt1.png 600 Full TLS v1.3 Handshake with ServerConfiguration %}

 The flow is identical to the full handshake as shown before, however there is a `ServerConfiguration` message following the `ServerHello`.
 Once a client